fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 <script type="text/javascript" src="https://app.jazz.co/widgets/buttons/create/fightforthefuture/BQbA5vL7Db"></script>

 ***
+# Political Director for Voting Rights Campaign to Save Democracy

+We’re launching a new political team to save our democracy and win equal representation for all.

+Fight for the Future is a small Internet freedom activism team with big victories to its credit.
+We organized the protests that defeated SOPA/PIPA and helped win net neutrality rules in 2014.

+Our new initiative A-Teams aims to bring our effective model of political change to other issue areas.
+Our small teams can achieve surprising political wins in the issue area of their choice, by combining political strategy and Internet savvy.

+We are seeking the founding political director for a democratic representation “A-Team”.
+If you are outraged by the threats facing our democracy and are ready to take the issue head on, this role is for you.
+The democracy A-Team will provide the grassroots pressure and media attention needed for big reforms, such as undoing the corrupting influence of big money in politics or beating back voter suppression laws.

+As this team’s political director, you will run a campaign to pass strong policy on issues pertaining to equal representation.
+You should have a strong, insider-level understanding of the political process, but with an outsider’s optimism, creativity, and ability to speak about issues in ways that resonate with other outsiders, such as the public or any key constituency you need to move.
+At the core of all of your work, you seek to figure out how to climb over any barriers in your way, problem solve to make what is needed to capture the debate, and know how to bring millions of people to bear on an issue.
+You may have been a lobbyist or a part of the “inside” political game until now but are ready to take that knowledge and apply it to a winning outside game.
+You may not have experience in all aspects of campaigning, but you are ready to take your experience into a high stakes fight, learning new skills as you go.

+You should also have some political attitudes about power, freedom, fairness, or caring for others that you carry with you since your teenage years.

+You will work alongside a creative, multidisciplinary software developer with all of the skills needed to maximize the Internet to reach and organize millions.
+We’ll work with you both to develop and execute plans.

+## What you’ll do
+* Provoke a robust public debate on democratic representation issues by creating content (writing, video, web) and new realities (such as sign-on letters, events, rallies, protests, alliances, etc.) that support your position.
+* Look for cases where the public wants a certain pro-democracy policy, but where corruption or political inertia is holding it back.
+* Identify the influencers and alliances that, if mobilized, could break through the corruption/inertia and achieve a political win.
+* Mobilize those influencers and alliances, again and again, honing your skill over time.
+* Generate social and traditional media attention that advances your position, organizing events and building strategic relationships as needed.
+* Organize millions in a political moment that breaks open the debate, and moves us exponentially closer to victory.
+* Throughout every stage in this process, you’re constantly looking for ways to use the Internet, politics, PR, and policy to increase the power and efficacy of your small team.
+* Recruit additional A-Teams leaders and volunteers as needed.

+## What we’re looking for
+* You have an understanding of how state and federal politics works.
+* You ideally have experience working on issue-based advocacy campaigns.
+Bonus points for experience on voting rights or campaign finance reform issues.
+* That said, you can think in an unexpected way, see opportunities that others write off, and make new things happen.
+* You write beautifully, especially for an online audience.
+* You are fascinated by the power of the Internet and have used it in creative ways.
+* You understand convention but aren’t bound by it.
+* You can plug holes, see what’s missing.
+* You can get things done, but believe plans are made to break and change.
+* You see opportunity to break the status quo of the political process all the time.
+* You are rigorous and tenacious about getting to honest answers and using them to find ways to break open a debate and bring people together.
+* You may not have experience with all aspects of issue-based campaigning, but are ready to learn.
+* Political inside jokes and gossip bore you.
+* You get beltway politics, but would rather be speaking to the rest of the country/world.
+* You love unplugging from news and Twitter to work on something big.
+* You’re a bit of a social chameleon.
+You feel at home in many circles.
+You can quickly see how people in a certain scene talk and understand the world, and you can fit right in while still holding on to and spreading your perspective.
+* You hold seemingly contradictory political beliefs.
+Sometimes people on your own political “side” might terrify you, while the other “side” seems more wise.
+* You get more excited reading classics of fiction or political theory than watching House of Cards.
+(House of Cards is not a mortal sin—many of our most respected colleagues do it!—but you’re much broader.)
+* You can be crafty and devious.
+Maybe you were a troublemaker in high school.
+* For most of your life you’ve felt compelled to right wrongs or challenge arbitrary authority.
+* Your life has intersected with a large political uprising of some kind.
+* You are a fluent English speaker and live in the US.

+## Details:
+This is a full time position with Fight for the Future.
+The salary range is $60-90K annually, depending on experience.
+Benefits include full health care, partially covered dental benefits, and training and mentoring with senior staff.
+If a contract set-up works better for you, we can discuss that too.

+When applying, please include where you heard about the opportunity.

+<i style="font-style:italic">Fight for the Future is an equal opportunity and inclusive employer.
+FFTF does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
+We believe that a diverse staff enables us to better understand and serve our members, audience and community.
+Women, people of color, and members of low-income, disadvantaged, and LGBTQ communities are strongly encouraged to apply.</i>

+<script type="text/javascript" src="https://app.jazz.co/widgets/buttons/create/fightforthefuture/DDejLK7mHA"></script>

+***
 # A-Teams Political Strategist Co-founder
 ## Political operative (lobbyist/staffer/PR) who is ready to play the outside game